Teochew Spiral Yam Mooncake: layered and flaky pastry encasing a sweet yam / taro paste. It is pretty to look at, and extremely delicious to eat!

 INSTRUCTIONS

-- Cut yam into finger-thick slices or cubes.
-Steam over medium heat for 20 to 25 minutes, until soft and a chopstick can poke through the yam easily.500 grams peeled yam
+- Combine yam and pandan leaves in a steamer and steam over medium heat for 20 to 25 minutes, until yam is soft and a chopstick can poke through the yam easily.
+Discard the pandan leaves.500 grams peeled yam, 2 blades pandan leaves

 - Strain the yam paste into a non-stick pan.
-Add in sugar and oil.
-Dissolve wheat starch into Part 2 water and add the mixture into the pan as well.150 grams sugar, 80 grams oil, 30 grams wheat starch, 30 grams water
+Stir in remaining shallot oil.
+Dissolve wheat starch into Part 2 water and stir into the yam mixture.30 grams wheat starch, 30 grams water, 80 grams shallot oil

 - Cook the paste over medium heat, stirring constantly, to form a firm paste.
 This will take up to 15 to 30 minutes (see Note 1).

-- If not using the paste immediately, wrap the paste with clingwrap and freeze.
-Thaw the paste the night before in the refrigerator before using.
+- The paste can be made up to 2 days in advance, keep paste frozen otherwise.
+Thaw the frozen paste the night before in the refrigerator before using.

 NOTES